kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Packages

-Create packages for each version of Numbers just as before (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually re-name the OS X El Capitan version of the package to `Numbers_elCapitan.pkg` after-the-fact and upload both packages to your JAMF distribution point.
+Create packages for each version of Numbers just as before (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the OS X El Capitan version of the package to `Numbers_elCapitan.pkg` after-the-fact and upload both packages to your JAMF distribution point.

 ##Smart Computer Groups